UFResearchComputing/git-training/Hands-on2.md

 ### Explore the repo

 First, go back to your browser and refresh the page.
-It should look somethign like this now:
+It should look something like this now:
 ![Screenshot of planets repo after first commit](images/planets_1.png)

-Let's also look at what the directory looks like:
+Now, return to the terminal and let's also look at what the directory looks like:
 ```bash
 [magitz@login2 planets]$ ls
 README.md